Use the Lexology Navigator tool to compare the answers in the article with those from 20+ other jurisdictions.

 No. There is no procedural mechanism through which the parties can engage in pre-notification consultation with the Competition Board.
 Therefore, parties must first submit the notification form and then engage in further discussions if required.

 Are foreign-to-foreign mergers caught by the regime?
 Is a ‘local impact’ test applicable under the legislation?

 Foreign-to-foreign mergers are covered by Law 4054 on Protection of Competition to the extent that they affect the relevant markets within the territory of Turkey.
 Regardless of the parties’ physical presence in Turkey, sales in Turkey may trigger the notification requirement to the extent that the turnover thresholds are met.
 Article 2 of Law 4054 sets out the effects criterion – that is, whether the undertakings concerned affect the goods and services markets in Turkey.
 Even if the undertakings concerned have no local subsidiaries, branches or sales outlets in Turkey, the transaction could still be subject to Turkish competition legislation if the goods or services of the participating undertakings are sold in Turkey and the transaction would thus affect the relevant Turkish market.
-In 2015 64 transactions notified to the Turkish Competition Board were foreign-to-foreign transactions, which constitutes over half of the concentrations notified within 2016.
+In 2016, 107 transactions notified to the Turkish Competition Board were foreign-to-foreign transactions, which constitutes over half of the concentrations notified within 2016.